Citi Rewards+® Card review: The rewards card for the one on-the-go

 Other than the low rewards spending cap, this card’s biggest drawback is the flat 1 cent per point redemption value for “basic” points.

-Redeeming for gift cards and travel are your most valuable options, but that’s a bit generous considering points are only worth 1 cent apiece with these options.
-Unfortunately, cardholders were able to redeem “basic” points through the Citi Travel Center at a better rate of 1.25 cents per dollar with a premium Citi travel card, but this boost was discontinued on Apr.
-10, 2021.
-On the bright side, pooling your points with a Citi travel card lets you take advantage of transfer partners, which could boost your points to their full 1.7 cent value, according to The Points Guy.
+Redeeming for gift cards and travel are your most valuable options, but points are only worth 1 cent apiece with these options.
+Unfortunately, cardholders were able to redeem “basic” points through the Citi Travel Center at a better rate of 1.25 cents per dollar with a premium Citi travel card, but this boost was discontinued on April 10, 2021.
+On the bright side, pooling your points with a Citi travel card lets you take advantage of transfer partners, which could boost your points to their full 1.9 cent value.

-Cash rewards and statement credits halve your points to 0.5 cents, and options like Pay with Points, minimum payment contributions and shopping with points at online retailers reduce your points to 0.8 cents each, says Bankrate senior industry analyst Ted Rossman.
+Cash rewards and statement credits halve your points to 0.5 cents, and options like Pay with Points, minimum payment contributions and shopping with points at online retailers reduce your points to 0.8 cents each.
 This means that if you were planning to redeem for anything other than travel, you might want to pursue cash back with the Citi® Double Cash Card instead.

 The Citi Rewards+ card is a bit light on perks outside the point roundup and year-end 10 percent points back benefits.
 However, like most Citi cardmembers, you’ll get access to Citi Entertainment experiences and can enjoy Mastercard benefits since the Citi Rewards+ operates on the network.